ATAL MISSION FOR REJUVENATION AND URBAN TRANSFORMATION

 5. Develop at least one children park every year in amrut cities.

-7. Make a state level policy to implement the parameters given in national mission for sustainable habitat.
+7. Make a state level policy to implement the parameters given in the national mission for sustainable habitat.

 Indicative (not exhaustive) list of inadmissible components in AMRUT project: